NET-BYU/networking-course/_labs/nibbletorrent-peer.md

 This is a big program, but you can make testing easier by breaking it into smaller chunks.
 Feel free to add additional commandline options that let you test specific components of your lab.
 For example, first test the download component, then independently test the upload part.
 Finally test all of the parts together.

-The tracker provides the the IP address and client ID of each peer.
+The tracker provides the the IP address and peer ID of each peer.
 It is a requirement for your lab to work with other people's peers, but you can temporarily restrict which peers you connect with for testing purposes.

 I will provide a few peers that will upload and download.
-Their client IDs will be `-ECEN426-bot*`, where `*` can be zero or more characters.
+Their peer IDs will be `-ECEN426-bot*`, where `*` can be zero or more characters.

 ## Submission